SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/README.md

 ## Sandbox-first principle

-All activities in this series should be completed in the assigned sandbox workspace.
+All activities in this series should be completed in the assigned Fabric Sandbox Workspace.

 This series should use only: